 After you submit your Form I-751 and waiver request, USCIS will review it and issue you what's known as a Form I-797.
 This allows you to live and work in the U.S., and acts as your temporary green card while you await a final decision on your request for permanent residence.

-Be sure to save copies of all the paperwork you submitted, and all the paperwork you received from U.S. immigration authorities, and bring it to any scheduled interview.
+Be sure to save copies of all the paperwork you submit to USCIS, and all the paperwork you receive from U.S. immigration authorities, and bring it to any scheduled interview.

-An immigrant who has been married to and living with a U.S. citizen has to wait only three years after getting a green card to become a naturalized citizen.
+An immigrant who has been married to and living with a U.S. citizen has to wait only three years after getting a green card to apply to become a naturalized citizen.
 After your divorce, however, you will no longer qualify for this exception, and will have to wait the usual five years before becoming a U.S. citizen.
+See When Can I Apply for U.S. Citizenship? for details.

 If you file for divorce after going from conditional to permanent residence, the divorce will not change your immigration status directly.
 It will, however, force you to wait five years instead of three to become a naturalized U.S. citizen.
 (See Can I Apply for Citizenship If I've Divorced the Person Who Got Me My Green Card?)